vietbinhit-lang/medqa-multiagent-llm/README.md

 ## Status

+- Multi-agent orchestrator (reasoning + critic + verifier agents), RAG retriever, and short/long-term memory are implemented and verified with mocked-LLM smoke tests (see agents/README.md).
+- Bundled sample data (`data/sample_dev.jsonl`) and sample RAG corpus (`rag/corpus/sample/`) let every variant run end-to-end with zero downloads; `data/prepare_medqa.py` and `rag/prepare_corpus.py` build the real dataset and a larger corpus when you have internet access.
+- Still to do: run V0-V4 on the official test set with a served local LLM, and fill in `results/` and `report/`.

-Work in progress - midterm project for mon hoc cua thay Le Kim Hung.
+Midterm project for mon hoc cua thay Le Kim Hung.